Program Partners

 The mission of the Virginia Association of Soil and Water Conservation Districts (VASWCD) and its Foundation is to provide and promote leadership in the conservation of natural resources through stewardship and education programs.
 The VASWCD and its Foundation coordinate conservation efforts statewide to focus effectively on issues identified by local member districts.

-Three SWCDs in the Middle James will be working closely with JRA staff on outreach and guidance for agricultural landowners:
+Five SWCDs will be working closely with JRA and CBF staff on outreach and guidance for agricultural landowners:

-Three SWCDs in the Middle James will be working closely with JRA staff on outreach and guidance for agricultural landowners:
+Five SWCDs will be working closely with JRA and CBF staff on outreach and guidance for agricultural landowners:

 Virginia Outdoors Foundation